 I just bought a nokia lumia 521 and I can't send or receive any pic messages I can however send them to my phone.
 Any ideas on how to help with this issue.

 T-Force is here to help!
 What happens when you try to send/receive?
 Do you see any error messages?
-Also, take a look at Picture Message (MMS) troubleshooting: Windows Phone to troubleshoot, and let us know how it goes.
+Also, take a look at The specified item was not found. to troubleshoot, and let us know how it goes.

 Make sure cellular data is turned on or mms wont work